oconnordavid15/Schizophrenia_Hofstra/README.md

 Welcome to the project!

 Please see "Goal" for project outline.

-Please see "Downloading Inquisit 6 and getting started.txt" for setup.
+Please see "Downloading Inquisit 6 and getting started" for setup.
+Please see "Base Script" for Base project.